 Already deployed to provide cash flow predictions and for preventive equipment maintenance, AI can be used to analyze customer behavior using facial recognition.
 This practice would allow banks to determine the best way to address the customer, identify the services to promote, and the right time to do so.
 This is why AI must be integrated with Mobile App Development for Banking.

 Read More: Top 11 Mobile App Ideas for New Startups

 As always, the customer experience must be placed at the center and a bank can no longer content itself with offering them access via a single platform.
 A combination of different channels should be considered.

-While mobile banking app development services has made it possible for certain demographic groups to never interact in person with their bank; this lack of human interaction sometimes facilitates customer disengagement.
+While mobile banking app development services have made it possible for certain demographic groups to never interact in person with their bank; this lack of human interaction sometimes facilitates customer disengagement.

 To build customer loyalty while facilitating the user experience, banks will therefore be able to rely on technology that has already proven its worth – video conferencing banking services.
 This implies not only a new use of technology but also an evolution of the missions of staff in bank branches.
 Customers will have several choices for speaking with a call center agent – either through chatbots or in the branch, using an automatic machine or a self-service terminal.
 Thus, the automation of all teller functions using self-service technologies, supported by video-banking, should accelerate.

 In 2022, it is about making life easier for consumers and giving them the choice of how they want to interact with their bank in complete safety.
 Each customer journey should be able to be personalized.
 Access to cash will remain a real topic, but stakeholders will have to work harder than ever to find viable solutions given the impact of Covid-19 across all sectors.

 While the cost to develop a mobile banking app remains a concern, outsourcing the task to a Top Mobile Banking App Software Development Company can help you benefit from the expertise and experience of the team and enjoy better customer engagement.